 Start VirtualBox.
 You should see a screen like the one below.

 Name the VM anything you like.
 Also select the operating system and version.
 In this case I’ve chosen Windows 10 and 64-bit.

 Choose the RAM size.
 The recommended RAM size for 64-bit Windows 10 is 2 GB, while for 32-bit Windows 10 it’s 1 GB.
 But I suggest you have a little more than that for a smoother experience.

 Next is the size for the virtual machine.
 If you’re crunched on space choose the recommended size, otherwise make it a little more than the recommended size.

 For the format, go ahead with the VDI format.

-Confused about dynamic or fixed size?
+Confused about the dynamic or fixed size?
 If you choose dynamic, the installed VM will grow beyond its allocated size later.
-If you’re not going to use Windows extensively, I suggest that you go with fixed size.
+If you won’t use Windows extensively, I suggest you go with the fixed size.

 Now it’s time to finalize the installation size.
 You can choose where to create the virtual disk.
 The default location (Home directory) works fine.

 You should now be back at the start screen.
 But wait, we haven’t used our Windows 10 ISO yet, have we?
 Now’s the time to actually use the ISO.
 Click on Settings.

 In here, go to Storage and add a new optical drive.
 I added this screenshot later because a few readers had difficulties finding it.

 Click Choose disk and point to the Windows 10 ISO.

 Now you should see the Windows 10 ISO listed under Storage.
 Press OK.

 You should now be back at the main screen of Oracle VirtualBox.
 Now everything is ready.
 The next step is to install Windows 10.
 Click on Start from the main screen: